There is a monster waiting for OPEC – and it’s not shale

 However, there was one domain that has lived in a state of quasi-monopoly by oil – this is transport.

-In spite of all the technological developments in e-mobility and other methods that are good to propel a vehicle, the combustion engine using oil derivatives for fuel still comprise the vast majority of anything that moves anything.
+Despite all the technological developments in e-mobility and other methods that are good for propelling a vehicle, the combustion engine using oil derivatives for fuel still comprises the vast majority of anything that moves anything.
 That’s true for naval vessels, airborne traffic as well as most traffic on and off roads.
 Locomotion constitutes the biggest market for crude oil and oil is the big dominator of this particular market.
 It has been a very strong and potent relationship so far and it still is.

 Now however and for the first time, we can see a real alternative to oil derivatives making it into the big league.
 Natural Gas as a fuel makes a splash on the world stage.
 You must have been living on Mars if you have not noticed all the news in LNG bunkering developments.
 But even on the road, diesel is under heavy assault.
-Whole cities like Paris, Madrid, and Mexico City are planning to ban diesel cars and in certain German cities they discuss diesel free zones as well.
+Whole cities like Paris, Madrid, and Mexico City are planning to ban diesel cars and in certain German cities, they discussing diesel-free zones as well.
 The genie is out of the bottle and will not go back in.

 All those developments have been there before the OPEC oil deal and will continue to develop their effects.
 Why should the OPEC deal or the wider behavior of conventional producers matter in this game?